What's the big deal about minimum wage in Germany? | DW | 21.10.2021

 As Germany waits for a new government to form, coalition talks will also focus on a higher minimum wage

-In Germany, a federal minimum wage was introduced in January 2015, under conservative Chancellor Angela Merkel, though it was mainly because of pressure from her coalition partner, the Social Democrats (SPD).
+In Germany, a federal minimum wage was introduced in January 2015, under Christian Democrat (CDU) Chancellor Angela Merkel, though mainly due to pressure from the CDU's coalition partner, the Social Democrats (SPD).

-Within Europe, Germany's minimum wage is on the high side, only topped by Luxembourg and France.
-A number of EU countries, such as Denmark, Italy, Austria, Cyprus, Finland and Sweden, have no national minimum wage.
+Within Europe, Germany's minimum wage is on the high side, topped only by Luxembourg and France.
+A number of European Union countries — such as Denmark, Italy, Austria, Cyprus, Finland and Sweden — have no national minimum wage.
 They rely on unions and individual sectors to set their own wages.

-Germany's minimum wage covers a majority of workers in the country over 18.
-This includes seasonal workers no matter where they are from.
+Germany's minimum wage covers a majority of workers in the country who are over 18.
+This includes seasonal workers, no matter where they are from.

 As in most places, there are a number of exceptions to the rule.
 Apprentices, workers taking part in job-promotion schemes, long-term unemployed people in the first six months after reentering the labor market and self-employed individuals are not covered by the minimum wage law.

-Workers transiting through the country, such as airline pilots and truck drivers, are likewise not covered by the law.
+Workers transiting through the country, such as airline pilots and truck drivers, are likewise not covered.

-The initial 2015 minimum wage rate was set by the government at the time.
-After that an independent government body called the Minimum Wage Commission took charge of setting the rate and making adjustments.
+The initial 2015 minimum wage rate was set by the then-government.
+After that, an independent government body known as the Minimum Wage Commission took charge of setting the rate and making adjustments.
 In all decisions, the commission has to balance worker protection, fair competition and employment levels.
 Political considerations should be left at the door.
-But now the independence of this group is being called into question.
+But now, the independence of this commission is being called into question.

+What has brought the minimum wage back into the spotlight in Germany is ongoing coalition talks to form a new government.
+The talks between the Social Democrats, Greens and the neoliberal Free Democrats (FDP) will continue in earnest after an initial exploratory phase.
+Coalition parties now need to agree on a plan for governing.

+One SPD and Green campaign promise that may turn into reality is a plan to raise the minimum wage to €12 an hour within a year.
+Doing so would not only negate years of work by the Minimum Wage Commission: It would go over the body's head and take away its independence.
+Unfazed by this paradox, the parties say that, after this one-off increase, the commission can once again take over.

 The ones who have the say: the FDP's Christian Lindner, the Greens' Annalena Baerbock and Olaf Scholz from the SPD